Trustpilot

 top of page

 CPAP stands for Continuous Positive Airway Pressure.
+A CPAP machine:

-• Delivers constant air pressure through a mask
+• Delivers constant air pressure through a mask.

-• Keeps the airway open by preventing collapse
+• Keeps the airway open by preventing collapse.

+CPAP machines require a medical evaluation and prescription.
 They are typically recommended when breathing repeatedly stops during sleep.

 What Is an Anti-Snoring Mouthpiece?

-• Fits over the teeth
+• Fits over the teeth.

-• Gently moves the lower jaw forward
+• Gently moves the lower jaw forward.

-• Helps prevent the tongue from collapsing backward
+• Helps prevent the tongue from collapsing backward.

-• Reduces airway narrowing
+• Reduces airway narrowing.

 Feature